-Internet Copyright Infringement is not well understood – there are lots of myths and misunderstandings – particularly when it comes to Internet Copyright Infringement.
+Internet Copyright Infringement is not well understood – there are lots of myths and misunderstandings circulating online.
 So to help website owners, we designed this simple Infographic to explain how to avoid breaching Copyright and how to protect yourself from Copyright Infringement online.

 Use this Infographic on your website

 Download a PDF version of this Infographic here or copy and paste the code below into the html of your website: